crubino007/Hunyuan3DTurboForWindows/README.md

 Hunyuan 3D Turbo For Windows

 This is a portable version of Huanyuan 3D Turbo for Windows.
-It can run on a mid-end PC with NVIDIA RTX 8GB card, 32RAM and i5 11400F (or equal CPU).
+It can run on a mid-end PC with NVIDIA RTX 8GB card, 32GB DDR4 RAM and i5 11400F (or equal CPU).
 Using a high speed NVME is highly recommended.

 How to install:
 - Download my main file from here: